Skip to Content

 With the Lord Mayor’s Show returning to the City of London in the coming weeks, here’s everything you need to know…

-A Guide to the Lord Mayor’s Show 2022
+A Guide to the Lord Mayor’s Show 2023

 What is the Lord Mayor’s Show?

-Visitors can enjoy a mix of; military bands, 60 bright and colourful floats, and over 120 horses.
+You’ll be able to see a mix of; military bands, 60 bright and colourful floats, and over 120 horses.

 Every year is different, whilst remaining faithful to the rich melting pot of cultures within the City.

-What Date is the Lord Mayor’s Show in 2022?
+What Date is the Lord Mayor’s Show in 2023?

-Look no further for the Lord Mayor’s show date – the event takes place on the 12th November – this year – a Saturday!
+Look no further for the Lord Mayor’s show date – the event takes place on the 11th November – this year – a Saturday!

 Do I Need Tickets for the Lord Mayor’s Show?

 The good news is that you do not need tickets for the Lord Mayor’s show, as the event is free to attend.
-There’s special Disabled access – blue badge holders can apply here.
+There’s special disabled access – blue badge holders can apply here.

 It starts in Bank around 11am and will finish in Aldwych at 2:30pm,